The Impact of Bad Office Design on Employee Stress Levels ...and how you can make improvements!

 Make sure you’re making the most of any windows in your office and use cool white or artificial daylight bulbs where possible.

-On the flip side, natural light has been shown to increase productivity, alertness and, interestingly, improves memory too!
+On the flipside, natural light has been shown to increase productivity, alertness and, interestingly, improves memory too!

 Happy, not snappy